On Closed-Form Expressions for the Fisher-Rao Distance: Introduction

-These properties make the Fisher metric a natural choice of Riemannian metric for statistical manifolds.
-In fact, this is the unique metric (up to a multiplicative constant) in statistical manifolds that is invariant under sufficient statistics~\cite{ay2015,le2017}.
+Furthermore, it can be shown that the Fisher metric is the unique Riemannian metric (up to a multiplicative constant) in statistical manifolds that is invariant under sufficient statistics~\cite[Thm.~1.2]{ay2015} (see also~\cite{le2017}).
+This invariance characterisation justifies the choice of this metric to study the geometry of statistical models.